vsajip/libgourou/README.md

 Introduction
 ------------

 libgourou is a free implementation of Adobe's ADEPT protocol used to add DRM on ePub/PDF files.
-It overcome the lacks of Adobe support for Linux platforms.
+It overcomes the lack of Adobe support for Linux platforms.

 Architecture
 ------------

 Like RMSDK, libgourou has a client/server scheme.
-All platform specific functions (crypto, network...) has to be implemented in a client class (that derives from DRMProcessorClient) while server implements ADEPT protocol.
+All platform specific functions (crypto, network...) have to be implemented in a client class (that derives from DRMProcessorClient) while server implements ADEPT protocol.
 A reference implementation using cURL, OpenSSL and libzip is provided (in _utils_ directory).

-Main fucntions to use from gourou::DRMProcessor are :
+Main functions to use from gourou::DRMProcessor are:

   * Get an ePub from an ACSM file : _fulfill()_ and _download()_
   * Create a new device : _createDRMProcessor()_